dotnet/Connect-Event-In-A-Box/Technical Content/Presentations/Readme.md

 # Presentations
-Check back soon for presentation decks and demos from Microsoft Connect() 2017.
+Check back soon for more presentation decks and demos from Microsoft Connect() 2017.
 In the meantime, you can watch all the sessions at [connectevent.microsoft.com](https://connectevent.microsoft.com/).